borisusov/jenkins-container/README.md

 we can change it in docker-compose.yml use command:

+For start container use script

+start_jenkins.sh with [start] argument

+For stop container use script
+start_jenkins.sh with [down] argument

+Obsolete section
-for start container:
+#for start container:
-  docker-compose up -d
+#  docker-compose up -d
-for stop container:
+#for stop container:
-  docker-compose down
+#  docker-compose down

 WARNING:
 Very big ./jenkins-home folder is not commited.